adamdelancey/ms3-tips/README.md

 From Chrome Developer Tools, this Lighthouse score is based on the homepage while being viewed on desktop and mobile.
-The biggest variant throughout the site is the performance score, which is predominantly due to the image link added by users to the site for each individual tip, making it quite hard to control.
+The biggest variant throughout the site is the performance score, which is predominantly due to the image link added by users to the site for each individual Tip, making it quite hard to control.

 ## Testing User Stories from User Experience Section